 The respective sub-fund may also acquire the financial instruments described above if they are certificated in securities.
-The transactions pertaining to financial instruments may also just be partially contained in such securities (e.g. warrant-linked bonds).
-The statements on opportunities and risks apply accordingly to such securitized financial instruments, but with the condition that the risk of loss in the case of securitized instruments is limited to the value of the security.
+Transactions pertaining to financial instruments may also constitute elements of securities (e.g. warrant-linked bonds).
+The statements on opportunities and risks apply accordingly to such certificated financial instruments, but with the condition that the risk of loss in the case of certificated instruments is limited to the value of the security.